pvcraven/syllabi/source/CMSC-150.rst

 You may only resubmit a lab once, unless the first time was just a missing graphic or something like that.

-Exceptions: Time during Spring Break isn't counted towards the seven days.
-All assignments and regrades must be in by Wednesday May 1, 12:15pm , even if you didn't get seven days.
+Exceptions: Time during Fall and Thanksgiving Break aren't counted towards the seven days.

 Course Assessment
 -----------------